Sen. Bob Menendez and wife, Nadine, face arraignment for latest obstruction charges

 "The government has now falsely alleged a cover-up and obstruction," he said in a statement.
 "The latest charge reveals far more about the government than it says about me.
 It says that the prosecutors are afraid of the facts, scared to subject their charges to the fair-minded scrutiny of a jury, and unconstrained by any sense of justice or fair play."

-Menendez, his wife, and two of the businessmen pleaded not guilty to the previous set of charges against them.
+Menendez, his wife, and the other two businessmen pleaded not guilty to the previous set of charges against them.

 The trial is scheduled to start in May.